 Devices on your network may be consuming too much bandwidth causing other devices to suffer slower speeds.
 Follow these steps to troubleshoot:

-- From the AmpliFi app select the family icon and scroll down to Devices to see the devices on your network and their current bandwidth consumption.
+- From the AmpliFi app select the Family icon and scroll down to Devices to see the devices on your network and their current bandwidth consumption.
 You may pause the device's connection to the network, by selecting the pause icon on the left-hand side of the device's name.
 After pausing the device wait a moment and test to see if performance has improved.

 Check your firmware version to ensure it is up to date.
 To check the latest update and see how to update click here.

 If all else fails, a factory reset may be needed.
-Click here to get to the steps for a factory reset.